oryon-dominik/journal/README.md

 Tutorials on several Topics

-## Cloning the 'secret-journal' -> inlcude public files (the 'public journal')
+# Cloning the 'secret-journal' for obsidian -> inlcude public files (this 'public journal')

     git clone --recurse-submodules https://github.com/oryon-dominik/secret-journal

-    # has been achieved by adding this repo as a submodule
+    # has been achieved by adding this repo as a submodule to secret-journal
     git submodule add https://github.com/oryon-dominik/journal public
     git submodule set-branch --branch trunk public